-- a) Fixed salary/fees - b) Benefits including the provision of motor vehicle, superannuation, and health benefits; and ii) Remuneration of Directors and Executives 2022FY

-- c) Short term incentive (STI) the performance measures are set annually after consultation with the Directors and Executives and are specifically tailored to the areas where each Executive has a level of control. - d) Long term incentive (LTI) Long-term incentives are linked to the improvement in the market value of the Company.
+- a) Fixed salary/fees - b) Benefits including the provision of motor vehicle, superannuation, and health benefits; and - c) Short term incentive (STI) the performance measures are set annually after consultation with the Directors and Executives and are specifically tailored to the areas where each Executive has a level of control. - d) Long term incentive (LTI) Long-term incentives are linked to the improvement in the market value of the Company. - e) Other long-term benefits including accruement of annual leave and long service leave entitlements in line with statutory requirements.